Unode/ngless/index.md

     reads = as_reads(samcontents) # <- just get the reads (w quality scores)
     write(reads, ofname=STDOUT) # <- write them to STDOUT (default format: FASTQ)

+This only works if the data in the samfile is single ended as we pipe out a single FQ file.
+Otherwise, you can always do:

+    ngless "0.0"
+    write(as_read(samfile("file.sam")),
+            ofile="output.fq")

+which will write 3 files: `output.1.fq`, `output.2.fq`, and
+`output.singles.fq` (the first two for the paired-end reads and the last one for reads without a mate).

 ### Getting aligned reads from a SAM file as FASTQ file

-Building on the previous one-liner.
+Building on the previous example.
 We can add a `select()` call to only output unmapped reads:

     $ ngless -pe 'as_reads(select(samfile("file.sam"), keep_if=[{mapped}]))' > file.fq